“I need to get away from all of this craziness for a while.”

 Everyone’s feet stay firmly on the ground.

-• A longer debriefing session to discuss the experience and how to transfer learnings into everyday life and a discussion of what you have learnt and achieved — over tea, coffee, hot chocolate and pastries
+This is followed by a longer debriefing session to discuss the experience and how to transfer learning into everyday life – and a discussion of what you have learnt and achieved — over tea, coffee, hot chocolate and biscuits, this debriefing will employ guided reflection and cognitive restructuring techniques to analyse what you have learned.
+The focus will be on developing actionable strategies to help you use the self-regulation skills you have discovered, thereby maximising their therapeutic effectiveness and increasing the long-term impact of the session.

 You might well walk away from this day retreat feeling more alive, energised and positive about your future and about life in general than you’ve felt in years.